 7. You can't play baseball or the game of life alone, teams win championships

 Its' also good to know when you make an error on the field or mess up in life that you have friends supporting you.
 Just as you will pick them up when they make mistakes.
 And we all make mistakes.
-Besides, its' a lot more fun when you can share your collective successes with others, remembering where we came from, the adversity we overcame, and how far we've come as a team, co-workers, partners, friends.
+Besides, its' a lot more fun when you can share your collective successes with others, remembering where we came from, the adversity we conquered, and how far we've come as a team, co-workers, business partners, lovers, friends.

-8. Enjoy the ride you never know when its' going to end
+8. Enjoy the ride you never know when it's going to end